 18. SSSS Student Research Grant

-At its Annual Meeting, the Society for the Scientific Study of Sexuality (SSSS) awards the Student Research Grant for $1,000 to two exemplary graduate psychology students conducting their master's thesis or doctoral dissertation on human sexuality.
-Qualified recipients must be enrolled full-time in a degree-granting program in the United States with student-level SSSS membership.
-Applications must be accompanied by an abstract, proposed budget, bibliography, and short biographical sketch.
+At its Annual Meeting, the Society for the Scientific Study of Sexuality (SSSS) awards the Student Research Grant.
+The $1,000 goes to two exemplary graduate psychology students.
+They must be conducting their doctoral dissertation on human sexuality.
+Qualified recipients must be enrolled full-time.
+They must be in a degree-granting program in the United States.
+They must also have student-level SSSS membership.
+Applications must be accompanied by an abstract.
+Also include:

 Contact